guillermoandrae/php-dynamodb/README.md

 More information about this project can be found at the [documentation site](https://php-dynamodb.readthedocs.org).

 ## Thanks
-Special thanks to [Jason McCallister](https://github.com/jasonmccallister) for encouraging me to finish this, and to [Ryan McGovern](https://github.com/TekGadgt) for his contributions.
+Special thanks to [Jason McCallister](https://github.com/jasonmccallister) for encouraging me to finish this and providing Docker support; also thanks to [Ryan McGovern](https://github.com/TekGadgt) for his contributions.